-The Demand Forecasting methodology consists of a combination of medium term and long term forecast while incorporating the planned new mega development projects identified by the government.
-Five year sales forecast prepared by Distribution Divisions and time trend approach have been considered to determine the medium term forecast.
-Econometric approach has been adopted by analysing past electricity sales figures with significant independent variables in different sectors to determine the long term forecast.
+The demand forecasting methodology as used in the planning studies consists of a combination of medium-term forecast and long-term forecasts.
+Such forecasts also incorporate planned new mega development projects identified by the government.
+Five-year sales forecasts prepared by the five distribution licensees and time trend analysis of historical demand are used to determine the medium-term forecast.
+The econometric approach is used to make the long-term forecast.
+The econometric approach first develops a correlation between past electricity sales and significant independent variables in different sectors and then the projections available for such variables are substituted to forecast future demand.